Ne-Se-Chete/AppolicaIntern2024/README.md

 3. <del>To do testing with the Bubble io<del>
 4. <del>To fix the DB schematic<del>
 5. <del>To discuss further the idea for the software<del>

+### What we did
+1. We had daily meeting on which we discussed the plan for the day and we made some changes
+2. We find a bug with the sensors which we fixed
+3. We made the DB and we tested the connection to it
+4. We fixed the DB schematic and we have ideas for future expansion

+## Day 3
+1. <del>To have a daily meeting <del>
+2. <del> To fix the 3D printed modules for the sensors because they are too big (with sandpaper)<del>
+3. To test the scale with the 3D printed modules
+4. To cut a wooden board for the scale body
+5. To desing the fronend it bubble io
+6. To make basic endpoints in bubble io
+7. To connect the esp32 to the backend

 ## To be cheked
 - ngrok.com